 Besides adding a delicious foundation to any savory recipe, the purpose of this technique is basically to transfer its strong flavor to the oil so that this flavor is transferred to the food.

 What can I make with sofrito?

 Ok, now you know what it is, but how to use your Brazilian sofrito?
 There are a variety of ways you can use it.

 For instance, you can use it to sauté vegetables, to marinate meats and fish, as a base for stews, soups, sauces, and many other dishes.

 How to use your sofrito

 You can use it to sauté any dishes you might want.
-For that, scoop about 1 teaspoon of sofrito for every 1 clove garlic you would typically use.
+For that, scoop about 1 tablespoon of sofrito for every 1 clove garlic you would typically use.

 The pan should already have the hot fat of your preference.
 If you need, add more salt while cooking, but I recommend not making this sofrito recipe very salty.